port-labs/port-docs/docs/promote-scorecards/promote-scorecards.md

 ## Scorecards as Blueprints

 :::info Closed beta feature
-This capability is currently in closed beta, and is still undergoing final testing before its official release.
+This capability is currently in closed beta, and is not yet generally available.
 If you would like to join the beta, please reach out to us.
 :::